-Extensive knowledge of diversity issues, current trends, and best practices and experience in AA laws and guidelines; experience with New York City, New York State and federal compliance regulations and requirements.
+Extensive knowledge and experience related to diversity issues, current trends, and best practices and experience in AA laws and guidelines; experience with New York City, New York State and federal compliance regulations and requirements.

 Ability to forge constructive relationships, build consensus across the institution, and function collaboratively with diverse internal and external stakeholders at all levels and functions.

-A self-directed, results and detail orientation with ability to use sound judgment in decision making, including but not limited to a high degree of personal integrity to maintain confidentiality, as well as professionalism and business acumen to encourage confidence and trust from constituents.
+Self-directed, results driven and detail orientation with ability to use sound judgment in decision making, including but not limited to a high degree of personal integrity to maintain confidentiality, as well as professionalism and business acumen to encourage confidence and trust from constituents.

 Strong written, verbal communication, and interpersonal skills, including the ability to deliver effective presentations, facilitate groups, and mediate the successful resolution of conflicts and complaints.